syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/circular-gauge/accessibility.md

 ---

-# Accessibility in Circular Gauge Control
+# Accessibility in Circular Gauge component

 Circular Gauge has built-in accessibility features like screen reading and WAI-ARIA attributes.